-Place sweet potatoes in a large pot and cover with water.
-Boil potatoes until they are fork tender.
+- Place sweet potatoes in a large pot and cover with water.
+Boil potatoes over medium high heat until they are fork tender.
 Drain potatoes and move them to a large mixing bowl.
 Mix on low speed with butter and half & half until potatoes are smooth and creamy.
 Set aside.

-Preheat oven to 400°F. In a large pot, heat olive oil over medium heat.
+- Preheat oven to 400°F. In a large pot, heat olive oil over medium heat.
 Add onions and cook until translucent.
 Add carrots, cook an additional 2-3 minutes.
 Add mushrooms, garlic, thyme, salt & pepper.
 Cook until mushrooms start to sweat.
 Sprinkle flour over vegetable mixture and stir until evenly coated.
 Add peas then pour in vegetable broth and wine.
 Stir in tomato paste and increase heat to bring pot to a boil.
 Reduce heat and let simmer until liquids reduce to a gravy-like texture.
 Stir occasionally so that the vegetables don’t burn on the bottom of the pot.